Confluence Fountain – Yale Divinity School

 Set within a courtyard designed for conversation, rest, and reflection, the fountain’s presence is subtle, rhythmic, and grounding—a physical manifestation of shared vision, regenerative architecture, and lasting material truth.

-“It’s going to be there for a hundred years or more,” said Ackerman.
+“It’s going to be there for centuries or more,” said Ackerman.
 “And these students will always be able to say: We created that.
 That’s legacy.
-That’s public art.”
+That’s collaborative, meaningful public art.”